framps/raspiBackupDoc/en/src/function-overview.md

     These are named backups that are not deleted automatically.
-    They are used, for example, to back up important intermediate steps during system upgrades to be able to revert to previous versions at any time in the event of problems. be able to go back to previous versions at any time.
+    They are used, for example, to back up important intermediate steps during system upgrades to be able to revert to previous versions at any time in the event of problems.

   - Any number of backups from the past can be stored

     Not only a single backup is created, but also a backup history.
-    You can either define a number of backups to be kept, or you use the *GVS* principle (in *raspiBackup* called "Intelligent Rotation Strategy" see [Grandfather-father-son generation principle](https://www.framp.de/raspiBackupDoc/de/smart-recycle.md)).
+    You can either define a number of backups to be kept, or you use the *GFS* principle (in *raspiBackup* called "Intelligent Rotation Strategy" see [Grandfather-father-son generation principle](https://www.framp.de/raspiBackupDoc/de/smart-recycle.md)).

   - An intelligent backup strategy is available